core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 That is, it may be desirable to not rekey the group upon every single membership change, in case members frequently joining and leaving, and at the same time a single group rekeying instance taking a non-negligible time to complete.

 In such a case, the Group Manager may cautiously consider to rekey the group, e.g., after a minimum number of nodes has joined or left the group within a pre-defined time interval, or according to communication patterns with predictable time intervals of network inactivity.
-This would prevent paralyzing communications in the group, when a slow rekeying scheme is used and frequently invoked.
+This would prevent from paralyzing communications in the group, when a slow rekeying scheme is used and frequently invoked.

 At the same time, the security implications of delaying the rekeying process have to be carefully considered and understood before employing such group policies.